AmaraSpatial-10K: A Spatially and Semantically Aligned 3D Dataset for Spatial Computing and Embodied AI: The AmaraSpatial-10K Dataset

 \subsection{Position Relative to Existing Datasets}

-Table~\ref{tab:dataset_comparison} compares AmaraSpatial-10K with existing 3D asset datasets on the spatial and semantic properties required by downstream consumers, and Figure~\ref{fig:qualitative_comparison} shows the corresponding asset-level comparison across four representative themes.
-A quantitative scale audit on the Seating category follows in \S\ref{sec:scale_comparison}.
+Table~\ref{tab:dataset_comparison} compares AmaraSpatial-10K with prior 3D datasets across the spatial and semantic properties required by downstream consumers; an asset-level qualitative comparison across four representative themes is provided in Appendix~\ref{app:qualitative_comparison} (Figure~\ref{fig:qualitative_comparison}).
+A quantitative scale audit on the Seating category follows in \S\ref{sec:intrinsic}.